 - entered the US legally but overstayed

-- have or had Deferred Action for Childhood Arrival (DACA)
+- have or had Deferred Action for Childhood Arrivals (DACA)

 - are in the process of becoming a documented citizen